Christine Keeler: In popular culture

-Yvonne Buckingham portrayed Keeler in a 1963 film variously titled The Christine Keeler Story, The Keeler Affair, and The Christine Keeler Affair; Keeler herself introduced the film in its opening sequence and read the cast in voiceover at the end.
+Yvonne Buckingham portrayed Keeler in a 1963 film variously titled The Christine Keeler Story, The Keeler Affair, and The Christine Keeler Affair; Keeler herself introduced the film in its opening sequence and read the cast list in voiceover at the end.

 In the 1989 film about the Profumo affair, Scandal, actress Joanne Whalley portrayed Keeler.

 In Andrew Lloyd Webber's stage musical Stephen Ward, which opened at the Aldwych Theatre in 2013, Keeler was portrayed by Charlotte Spencer.

 Keeler is portrayed by Gala Gordon during the second season of the Netflix drama series The Crown in 2017.

 Keeler is portrayed by Sophie Cookson in The Trial of Christine Keeler, a six-part television series screened on BBC One from 2019 to 2020.

 Funded by the Arts Council England and Arts Council of Wales, a touring exhibition called Dear Christine opened in Newcastle upon Tyne in June 2019 and toured to Swansea in October 2019, finishing at Arthouse1 in London in February 2020.
 The culmination of a four-year project by artist/curator Fionn Wilson to reclaim and re-frame Keeler, it features work from twenty women artists "in order to put a female perspective on a narrative that has mostly been led by men".
 The exhibition has been described by journalist and writer Julie Burchill as "a thing of beauty without cruelty".
 Critic and writer Ian McKay wrote: "In several important ways, Dear Christine, the exhibition, seeks with some noble intent to ... rescue Christine's image and experience and reprocess it, rescuing it from the newspaper front-page-Keeler that is etched into the collective consciousness".
 The exhibition also featured in the Morning Star, The Daily Telegraph and the International Times.

 In Wales Arts Review, writer Craig Austin interviewed Fionn Wilson who says:

 The exhibition catalogue includes writing by Amanda Coe, screenwriter and executive producer of The Trial of Christine Keeler; Keeler's son Seymour Platt; art historian Kalliopi Minioudaki; and artist and art critic Bo Gorzelak Pedersen.

 In the summer of 1963, "Christine", a pop single by Joyce Blair (released under the pseudonym "Miss X"), which parodied Keeler's involvement with Profumo, reached No. 37 in the UK Singles Chart despite being banned from airplay by the BBC due to its subject matter.
 The single had also been banned by Radio Luxembourg.

 In 1964, the Jamaican ska band The Skatalites released the song "Christine Keeler" on the album Ska Authentic.

+In 1979, the British post-punk band Glaxo Babies released the 7-inch single "Christine Keeler" addressing Keeler and the Profumo affair.

-Keeler is mentioned in the song "Piano Lessons" from the 1999 album Stupid Dream by Porcupine Tree.
-Her affair with Profumo is referenced obliquely as "British politician sex" in Billy Joel's song "We Didn't Start the Fire" from the 1989 album Storm Front.
+Keeler's affair with Profumo is referenced obliquely as "British politician sex" in Billy Joel's song "We Didn't Start the Fire" from the 1989 album Storm Front.
 Keeler is referenced in the song "Post World War Two Blues" from the 1973 album Past, Present and Future by Al Stewart.

-The "Celebrities' Nightmares" article in MAD #84 features President John F. Kennedy in terror of Keeler settling in Washington, DC, and attracted to Kennedy's Cabinet.